Teradata/product-help/UseCases/consumer-complaints/README.md

 # Introduction

 How can we use **Vantage** to extract insights and tell a story behind a dataset?
-In this use case, you will see how powerful and simple it is to extract answers from a public dataset available through `Data.gov`.
+This use case shows how powerful and simple it is to extract answers from a public dataset available through `Data.gov`.
 We use SQL and a visualization tool to analyze the number of complaints over time to answer the following questions:

 _What are the trends of complaints over time?_
 _How can we interpret the outliers in the dataset?_